WWE News: Roman Reigns Shoots Back At Jon Moxley, Speaks On AEW Not Being Competition For WWE

 It’s easy to complain and to say this and this on paper, but when it’s time to go out there and actually do it: Nobody will do it like WWE.
 Period.”

-Roman Reigns is a true WWE guy and he will be for as long as he’s employed by the company, but as we’ve seen, some stay true even after that.
+Roman Reigns is a true WWE guy, and he will be for as long as he’s employed by the company, but as we’ve seen, some stay true even after that.
 All Elite Wrestling is very likely going to be a promotion that makes some waves and creates some noise, but can they be competition for Vince McMahon’s company?
 Only time will tell if that ends up being the case, but it’s going to be a fun ride for wrestling fans all the same.